steveshogren/hugo-blog/content/post/haskell-state.md

 |**Reader Type**        | Explicit     | More Complex |   Easier       | State needed throughout the application

 Compared to [Clojure]({{< relref "clojure-state.md" >}}), Haskell has no way to call a function "incorrectly".
 All in-memory state is passed explicitly.

+Haskell's type system prevents the programmer from forgetting state.
-It is still possible to pass as any parameter a value that is invalid.
+Unfortunately, it is still possible to pass as any parameter a value that is invalid.
 The explicit nature of Haskell parameters does not prevent passing a database connection string that does not exist, or a pointer to an incorrectly setup data structure.

+Haskell is opinionated, and forces you to consider all the state up front before calling a function.
+While this makes it harder to forget about state, it also makes abstractions more leaky.
+Instead of relying on a function which may or may not use a database, you must know and pass the database connection.

+Even though I believe the Haskell type system makes abstractions more leaky, I prefer having to think up front about all my state.
+I find it makes the code more clear, and helps me control what functions have access to state.